 - Be approved for priority assistance (for more information, go to the Eligibility for Social Housing Policy), or

-If a client receiving a Private Rental Subsidy - Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and FACS will remove them from the NSW Housing Register.
+If a client receiving a Private Rental Subsidy – Disability refuses two reasonable offers of social housing, they will no longer be entitled to receive the subsidy and they will be removed them from the NSW Housing Register.

-Eligibility criteria for the Private Rental Subsidy assistance from 12 June 2012
+Eligibility criteria for Private Rental Subsidy assistance from 12 June 2012

-To be eligible for the Private Rental Subsidy clients must:
+To be eligible for Private Rental Subsidy assistance clients must:

 - be approved for priority status on the NSW Housing Register, and